Russian Military Build-up and Crisis in Belarus at the Center of Polish Strategic Concerns

 The emergence of new trading powers and particularly China has fomented new tensions in the international trading system.
 At the same time, Russia, a declining and high disruptive country, poses grave and more immediate challenges.
 These tensions are largely driven by…

-2022 - REPORT - NATO’S POLITICAL AND SECURITY ADAPTATION IN RESPONSE TO RUSSIA’S WAR: ASSESSING THE NEW STRATEGIC CONCEPT AND IMPLEMENTATION OF THE MADRID SUMMIT DECISIONS
+2022 - GENERAL REPORT - NATO’S POLITICAL AND SECURITY ADAPTATION IN RESPONSE TO RUSSIA’S WAR: ASSESSING THE NEW STRATEGIC CONCEPT AND IMPLEMENTATION OF THE MADRID SUMMIT DECISIONS

 Faced with the greatest security crisis on the European continent since the end of WW2, NATO needs to recalibrate itself, and do so urgently.
 The new NATO Strategic Concept adopted in Madrid places a clear emphasis on defence and deterrence.
 This approach is also…